BatuhanKaganErhan/Fourier-Analysis-of-a-Coupled-Oscillator-System/README.md

 - Oscillator Motion Visualization: In addition to Fourier analysis, the project provides plots showing the displacement of each oscillator over time.
 - Flexible Boundary Conditions: The system allows for different boundary conditions, such as fixed or free ends, affecting the oscillators' behavior.

+Parameters and conditions are easily customizable:
+- k: Spring constant, determines the system's elasticity.
+It can be modified to simulate different spring forces.
+- m: Mass of the oscillators, affects the system's dynamics.
+It can be adjusted to analyze different masses.
+- n: Number of oscillators, represents the count of coupled oscillators.
+More oscillators can be added to increase the system's size.
+- fixed_end: If set to "True", the ends are fixed.
+If set to "False", the ends are free.
+- yStart: Initial conditions, including the position and velocity of the first oscillator, as well as the initial states of other oscillators.

+These parameters can be customized by the user to modify the simulation's initial conditions and the physical properties of the system.

 This project provides insights into the spectral properties of coupled oscillators, making it valuable for applications in mechanical systems, vibration analysis, and related fields.

 ### How It Works